dsoton/beautiful-jekyll/_posts/2018-06-24-bioinformatics_toolbox.md

     - Pandas: provides data structures and data analysis tools that resemble a lot R features.
 So, if you like R, then it would easy for you to use Pandas in Python.
     - Matplotlib: is a 2D plotting library that creates high quality (i.e. publication ready) pictures.
 This is a must for plotting in Python.
 Commonly, people use the set of commands in `matplotlib.pyplot`, which generates plots using MATLAB syntax.
     - Seaborn: is another 2D plotting package, based on matplotlib, that adds a ggplot2-ish aesthetics to your graphs.
-- **C/C++**: If you feel like learning another programming language, my personal recommendation would be to learn a lower level programming language like C/C++.
+- **C/C++**: If you feel like learning another programming language, my personal recommendation would be to learn a lower level programming language like C++.
 Its main advantage is speed for sure.
 - **Other options:** In engineering school they _love_ MATLAB for some reason (maybe they really like to spend a lot of money in paid software?), so this was my first fluent programming language.
 I recognize that it's very powerful for some tasks and it has a good community of users and packages through MATLAB Central.
 However, it's way too expensive for me, and I am into open software and open science stuff.
 Other option is Julia, a high-level and high-performance programming language for scientific computing.
 This can be an interesting option if you are running computationally intensive code and you don't feel like using C/C++ because it is too "low-level" for you.
-However, if you are not a method developer usually performance is not an issue you need to worry about.
+However, if you are not a method developer usually performance is not an issue you need to worry about that much.

 ### Where to code